Fertilizers and Abiotic Stress – Strengthening Crop Resilience Against Climate Extremes

 Introduction: Farming in a World of Stress

-Climate change, erratic weather, and soil degradation are making abiotic stress a critical challenge for global agriculture.
-Drought, salinity, heatwaves, cold snaps, and nutrient imbalances can severely hinder crop development—leading to reduced yields, lower quality, and even complete crop failure.
+Climate change, erratic weather, and soil degradation are making abiotic stress a central challenge for global agriculture.
+Drought, salinity, heatwaves, cold snaps, and nutrient imbalances can severely hinder crop development—leading to reduced yields, lower quality, and even crop failure.

 Understanding Abiotic Stress in Crops

-Abiotic stress refers to non-living environmental factors that negatively affect plant growth.
-Common types include:
+Abiotic stress refers to non-living environmental factors that negatively impact plant growth.
+The most common types include:

 | Stress Type | Impact on Crops |